nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ##### Do not criticize Until You Understand (Rule 9)

-You must be able to say, with reasonable certainty, “I understand,” before you can say any one of the following things: “I agree,” or “I disagree,” or “i suspend judgment.”
+You must be able to say, with reasonable certainty, “I understand,” before you can say any one of the following things: “I agree,” or “I disagree,” or “I suspend judgment.”
 These three remarks exhaust all the critical positions you can take.
 We hope you have not made the error of supposing that to criticize is always to disagree.
 That is a popular misconception.
 To agree is just as much an exercise of critical judgment on your part as to disagree.
 You can be just as wrong in agreeing as in disagreeing.
 To agree without understanding is inane.
 To disagree without understanding is impudent.
 Though it may not be so obvious at first, suspending judgment is also an act of criticism.
 It is taking the position that something has not been shown.
 You are saying that you are not convinced or persuaded one way or the other.

 Do not begin to talk back until you have listened carefully and are sure you understand.
 Not until you are honestly satisfied that you have accomplished the first two stages of reading should you feel free to express yourself.
 When you have, you not only have earned the right to turn critic, you also have the duty to do so.